pingcap/talent-plan/rust/projects/project-4/project.md

 ## Project setup

-Create a new cargo project and copy the `tests` directory into it.
+Continuing from your previous project, delete your privous `tests` directory and copy this project's `tests` directory into its place.
 This project should contain a library named `kvs`, and two executables, `kvs-server` and `kvs-client`.
 As with previous projects, add enough definitions that the test suite builds.

 ## Part 1: Multithreading